1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 8. c.
 16-24 of April.
 "100% Black Gold".

 "Unconditional Love" and "Thug Mansion" are also off (sold and maybe rejected due to a sample issue ? or given to Hammer and Outlawz ?).
-A very important part of his solo album is again dropped in favor of a typically Outlawz track "Made Niggaz".
+A very important part of his solo album is again dropped in favor of the typically Outlawz track "Made Niggaz".

 This tracklist fits much less to the description of the album 2Pac gave to Sway : the artistic direction has clearly changed.
 The inclusion of "Made Niggaz" and the drop of "Unconditional Love" and "Thugz Mansion" are definitely a bad thing for the cohesion of the project...
 It has also been said 2Pac had some sample issues with "Thug In Me" (what could explain the K-Ci & Jojo version - even if it was maybe more a B-Side), "Thugz Mansion" and "When Thugz Cry" (the "Fragile" Sting sample is said to have had a problem - that could be why it was replayed in Makaveli sessions).
+Maybe "Mama's Just A Lil' Girl" too with its Sade's sample...

 We are very close to the end of that solo project...